-For transferring students, 75 of the 90 credits must be fully transferable as defined by the Intercollege Relations Commission (ICRC) guidelines for the Direct Transfer Agreement to be honored by four-year institutions in Washington.
-A maximum of 15 elective credits may be professional/technical courses numbered 100 or above.
+For transferring students, 85 of the 90 credits must be fully transferable as defined by the Intercollege Relations Commission (ICRC) guidelines to be honored by four-year institutions in Washington.
+A maximum of 5 restricted elective credits may be used.
 Due to the specialized nature of many of the listed courses, students should consult their advisor and the catalog of the four-year institution to which they plan to transfer for specific degree requirements.